uadmin/uadmin-docs/dapi.rst

         "status": "ok"
     }

-It returns an array with a list of IDs for the newly created records.
+It returns an array with a list of IDs for the newly created records, status and the rows affected by your query.

 To check the details of the newly created records, there are two methods: by visiting the Document model from uAdmin dashboard or by applying __in operator in the id field then assign the IDs of the newly created records to read multiple data in the API.